 The park also counts with numerous picnic sites, soccer fields, tennis courts and a junior-sized cricket field.
 In the winter, Prairie Winds offers an excellent toboggan hill, ice skating rinks and cross country skiing.

-Click here for more information about the Prairie Winds Park.
+Visit the Calgary city website for more information about the Prairie Winds Park.